JakeRoggenbuck/JakeRoggenbuck.github.io/content/_index.md

 #### Bio Research - TMBL

-I was also involved with research in [Topological Molecular Biology](/tmbl).
+I was also involved with research in [Topological Molecular Biology](/tmbl) where I wrote logistic regression code.

 ## Recent Projects